 Let's start with the nitty-gritty of the financial costs.
-Keep in mind that these are average costs in Quebec for 2024, and actual prices can vary depending on your specific situation and choices.
+Keep in mind that these are average costs in Québec for 2026, and actual prices can vary depending on your specific situation and choices.

 1. Immediate Expenses